 - Coarsely grind peanuts in a food processor, and then add the black sesame and grind everything into powder.

-- In a container, mix grinded mixture and melted butter, stir to mix until thick paste is form.
+- In a container, mix grinded mixture, sugar and melted butter, stir to mix until thick paste is formed.
 Flatten and divide into 10-12 pieces; and chill in the freezer until it solidifies.

 - Mix the glutinous rice flour and water to make the dough.
 Roll it by hands until the dough becomes sticky like play dough.